-You can use mail stones to send items from your inventory to some inaccessible place in the landscape.
-When you roll against a mail stone, the first object in your inventory gets "mailed", removed and put at the end of the pipeline attached to the mail stone.
-In most cases, you will have to build this pipeline yourself, for example by "mailing" individual pipe objects.
+Mail stones can be used to send items from your inventory to some inaccessible place in the landscape.
+When you roll against a mail stone, the first object in your inventory gets removed and put at the end of the pipeline attached to the mail stone.
+In most cases you will have to build this pipeline yourself, for example by "mailing" individual pipe objects.

-Be careful: the mail stone does not work if an object is already at the end of the pipeline.
+Be careful: the mail stone does not work if there is already an object at the end of the pipeline.
 It's very easy to inadvertently send objects that afterwards block the pipeline, so be careful!